SanuYadav00/Spotify-clone/README.md

 ## Overview

-The Spotify Clone project aims to replicate the user interface of the popular music streaming service, Spotify.
+This project aims to replicate the user interface of the popular music streaming service, Spotify.
 It is a static web page that demonstrates the layout and design aspects of Spotify's web player.

 ## Features